-Faculty: Professors Bishop, Damodaran, Etzel, Gunasekaran, Hartel, B. Ingham, S. Ingham, Lucey, Parkin, Rankin (chair), Steele, Wong; Assistant Professor Milani
+Faculty: Professors Damodaran, Etzel, Hartel, Ingham, Lucey, Parkin, Rankin (chair), Steele; Assistant Professors Bolling, Ikeda, van Pijkeren

-The Department of Food Science ranks among the best of its kind in the United States.
-In 2007 The Chronicle for Higher Education ranked this Department as top among Food Science Departments in the U.S. in terms of productivity.
+The graduate program in the Department of Food Science ranks among the best of its kind in the United States.
 Strong faculty research groups exist in food chemistry, food engineering, food microbiology, and food safety.
-Master's and Ph.D. options in these areas combine a generous array of in-depth courses with the use of advanced research methods for studying food properties (e.g., sensory quality, nutritive value, chemical/physical/physiological characteristics, microbial status, safety) and procedures for the processing, storage, and preservation of foods.
+Master's and Ph.D. tracks in these areas combine an array of in-depth courses with the use of advanced research methods for studying food properties: chemical, physical, physiological, and bioactive characteristics; material properties; microbial status and safety; sensory quality; and procedures for the processing, storage, and preservation of foods.

-Research areas in which the department has special expertise include chemical attributes of proteins, enzymes, lipids, flavors, bioactive components and pigments; processes for crystallizing, separating, freezing and drying; processing of dairy products; microbiology of dairy products (including recombinant DNA approaches) and probiotics; food safety (detection, control, and mechanistic action of pathogenic microorganisms; undesirable chemicals in food); and process optimization (cost, quality, energy).
+Research areas in which the department has special expertise include: chemical attributes of proteins, enzymes, lipids, flavors, bioactive components, and pigments; processes for crystallizing, separating, freezing, and drying; food safety (detection, control, and mechanistic action of pathogenic microorganisms, and undesirable chemicals in food); process optimization and validation of critical processing limits.
+Commodity foci include: dairy products, confectionary products, fruits and vegetables, muscle foods, and fermented products.

 The department occupies Babcock Hall, a modern building with excellent facilities for instruction and research.
 Availability of appropriate instruments, equipment, and pilot-plant facilities enables research on the above topics to be conducted in a manner that is respected worldwide.

-About 40-50 students from many countries are currently pursuing M.S. and Ph.D. degrees in the options mentioned above.
+About 40–50 students from many countries are currently pursuing M.S. and PhD. degrees in the areas mentioned above.
 This includes some of the graduate students working in what was formerly the Department of Food Microbiology and Toxicology.

 Individuals obtaining advanced degrees in food science will find employment opportunities in academic instruction and research, government research or regulatory programs, and industrial research, development, or quality assurance.
 Historically, the department's placement record for graduating students has been very good.

 Financial assistance is available to qualified individuals in the form of research assistantships, teaching assistantships, or fellowships.
-These are awarded annually on a competitive basis, with most research assistantships offered by individual faculty linked to specific research grants.
+These are awarded on a competitive basis and renewed annually pending satisfactory progress, with most research assistantships offered entirely by individual faculty linked to specific research grants.
 The terms of these appointments are initially defined in the letter of offer to the student.
-Normally, master's students are offered financial support for two years and Ph.D. students are offered financial support for four to five years (at the discretion of the research advisor).

 Feedback, questions or accessibility issues: comments